CSCfi/csc-user-guide/docs/apps/qgis.md

 __QGIS__ is available with following versions:

 * 3.38 in Puhti, includes also [GDAL](gdal.md) and [PDAL](pdal.md).
-It also has PCRaster library installed to the container, but [PCRaster QGIS plug-in](https://jvdkwast.github.io/qgis-processing-pcraster/) should be added each user.
+It also has PCRaster library installed to the container, but [PCRaster QGIS plug-in](https://jvdkwast.github.io/qgis-processing-pcraster/) should be added by each user.
 * 3.34 in Puhti, includes also [GDAL](gdal.md), [PDAL](pdal.md) and the new native point cloud tools in QGIS.
 * 3.31 in Puhti and LUMI, includes also [GDAL](gdal.md), [GrassGIS](grass.md), [PDAL](pdal.md) and [SagaGIS](saga-gis.md).
 * 3.22 in Puhti